burakayy7/blog/_posts/2024-09-10-arima-future.md

 outside of ARIMA.
 So, to summarize and finish the ARIMA part of this course, I would like to talk about the importance of forecasting, what to look forward to in the future, and next steps to learn more.

-## How utilize forecasting principles in the real world and How is this relevant
+## How to utilize forecasting principles in the real world and How is this relevant

 I am sure you all remember the COVID-19 pandemic, and the possible catastrophic effects it had.
 This is a poor example as it was a new disease and we didn't have much data on it at the time, so we will get back to that.